ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 Run `dotnet --version` to confirm that the package was installed successfully.

-It is recommended to create a new directory for this project, do so now and navigate to it before proceeding:

-> `sudo mkdir ~/mybot`
-> `cd mybot`

 ## Install and run the Bot Framework EchoBot template

 Create a new directory for the project and navigate to it before proceeding: